[ Use case ]

-Shopify and WooCommerce analytics for agency client reporting
+WooCommerce and ecommerce analytics for agency client reporting

-Track Shopify orders, WooCommerce revenue, and checkout health across every client store in one dashboard.
-See commerce data alongside deploys, form submissions, and billing — so when checkout conversions drop after a theme update, the correlation is immediate.
+Track WooCommerce orders, revenue, and checkout health across every client store — commerce data alongside deploys, forms, and billing.
+Shopify support is in development.

 [ How it works ]